Villa Cortese

-Villa Cortese (Legnanese: Villa Cortesa [ˈʋila kurˈteːza]) is a comune (municipality) in the Province of Milan in the Italian region Lombardy, located about 25 km northwest of Milan.
+Villa Cortese (Legnanese: Villa Cortesa [ˈʋila kurˈteːza]) is a comune (municipality) in the Province of Milan, in the Italian region Lombardy, located about 25 km northwest of Milan.

 The administrative municipalities borders Legnano, San Giorgio su Legnano, Busto Garolfo and Dairago.

 History

 The name Villa Cortese the union between the words Vicus (Villa) indicating the very first settlement and Curtis (Cortese) that refers to the bordering settlements.
 The toponym has later on evolved to Vilcortex, Vilacortexia and lastly Villa Cortese.

 The discovery of a Roman sarcophagus dating back to the 1st century AD testifies to a settlement on the territory since the Roman era; the sarcophagus is now in the Guido Sutermeister Civic Museum in Legnano.
 The first document in which the town is mentioned is an act of 1261, with which the Provost and the Canons of the Convent of San Giorgio (which was located where the Visconteo Castle in Legnano now stands) certify the assets they hold between the Olona river, Villa Cortese and the Strada Dairasca which connected Legnano with Dairago.
 Also in the thirteenth century, Goffredo da Bussero in the Liber Notitiae Sanctorum Mediolani lists an altar dedicated to St. Victor martyr in the Villa Cortese site.

 A parchment dated 1312 mentions the Scazzosi family, powerful in the area and also having properties in the surrounding areas; an Ambrogio Scazzosi appears in the list of Merchants of fine wool with brand and registration number, dated 9 November 1403, living in Villa Cortese and dependent on the Parish of Olgiate Olona, in the Duchy of Milan.
-Suppressed by Napoleon who annexed it to Dairago, the Municipality of Villa Cortese was restored by the Austrians, but again abolished in 1868 by Vittorio Emanuele II with the Royal decree 5192, which this time united it with Busto Garolfo, a neighboring and rival town.
+Suppressed by Napoleon who annexed it to Dairago, the Municipality of Villa Cortese was restored by the Austrians, but again abolished in 1868 by Victor Emmanuel II with the Royal decree 5192, which this time united it with Busto Garolfo, a neighboring and rival town.
 Municipal autonomy was finally restored almost a century later, on 13 October 1966.
-Villa Cortese was the birthplace of the comedian Giacomo Poretti of the trio Aldo Giovanni and Giacomo, the well-known industrialist Franco Tosi and the painter Piero Giunni.
+Villa Cortese was the birthplace of the comedian Giacomo Poretti of the trio Aldo, Giovanni e Giacomo, the well-known industrialist Franco Tosi and the painter Piero Giunni.